 5. Insulin and metabolism

 When your body is short on sleep, it sets off a spike in your cortisol levels.
 This stress hormone tells your body to save and store energy as fuel for when you’re awake, which essentially means fat is stored instead of processed.
-A study found that people placed on a diet who had to restrict sleep over 14 days founds that even with the same calorie intake, the amount of weight lost from fat decreased by 55%.
+A study found that people placed on a diet who had to restrict sleep over a 14-days period found that even with the same calorie intake, the amount of weight lost from fat decreased by 55%.